 The student will be introduced to concepts of basic human needs for a variety of populations with emphasis on the geriatric population.
 The student will also be introduced to safe environment, emergency measures and basic nursing skills.
 Skills are performed in a supervised laboratory and in the clinical setting.
 This course is intended to prepare students for employment as Nursing Assistants.
 The Federal and State Omnibus Budget Reconciliation Act (OBRA) laws and Minnesota Department of Health requirements are met in this course.
-Student Learning Outcomes:

-- \ Summarize acceptable behavior which complies with the Resident Bill of Rights, Vulnerable Adult Act, ethics and etiquette - \ Demonstrate effective communication and observation skills through conversation, active listening and gathering of facts related to resident's care - \ Demonstrate appropriate resident unit order to meet safety needs of the resident and staff. - \ Examine the importance of adequate food and fluid balance with elimination - \ Demonstrate safe care of the resident when meeting their basic needs during activities of daily living (ADLs) which will include special populations Prerequisite(s): ENGL0900 and READ0900 or all three of these ESOL0910, ESOL0920, ESOL0930 or Appropriate Placement Score (3 C: 1 lect/pres, 2 lab, 0 other)
+- Summarize acceptable behavior which complies with the Resident Bill of Rights, Vulnerable Adult Act, ethics and etiquette - Demonstrate effective communication and observation skills through conversation, active listening and gathering of facts related to resident's care - Demonstrate appropriate resident unit order to meet safety needs of the resi- - Examine the importance of adequate food and fluid balance with elimination - Demonstrate safe care of the resident when meeting their basic needs during activities of daily living (ADLs) which will include special populations

+Prerequisite(s): ENGL1308 and one of the following: READ0900, READ1308 or ESOL1120, or appropriate placement score.